-The beauty of this recipe, as Vivi says, it’s practically a “No fail.”
-It only takes a few simple ingredients and about an hour and a half of cook time on the stove top, and the results are perfectly tender, bursting with flavor, fall-off-the-bone chicken legs that your family will absolutely adore.
+The beauty of this recipe, as Vivi says, it’s practically a “no fail.”
+It only takes a few simple ingredients and about an hour and a half of cook time on the stove top.
+The results are perfectly tender, bursting with flavor, fall-off-the-bone chicken legs that your family will absolutely adore.

 I have written this recipe to serve five people, allowing two chicken legs per serving.
 But if you have big eaters, you will definitely want to make extra.
 Believe me; it’s really that good!

 Side note: You can adjust the ingredients on the recipe below for extra servings.
 The recipe will automatically change to your needed measurements.
 Pretty slick – I know.
 OK, give Chicken Shoshi a try and please post your comments below.
 I can’t wait to hear your results!

 Share this Post